Page Contents

 Winter Term Check-In

-Residents can begin returning to New College residence Saturday, January 3rd, 2026.
+Residents can begin returning to New College residence on Saturday, January 3rd, 2026 after 8:00am.

 Spring Departure